-- 6.1.23 The landscape and visual monitoring and site audits were carried out on 7th and 21st September 2007.
+- 6.1.23 The landscape and visual monitoring and site audits were carried out on 8th and 24th October 2007.
 During the site audits, site formation, shaping, planting and building construction were carried out.
 Shrub seedlings were planted on slopes of Hole 2, 4, 5, 6, 10 and 11.
-Some of the newly planted shrubs are lack of watering.
-The Contractor shall irrigate all the plants and hydroseeded area more frequently. - 6.1.24 Damaged trees next to the administration building were still unprotected after being damaged by the adjacent construction activities. - 6.1.25 All transplanted trees were in fair condition except for T848.
+Tree were planted in Hole 4 and 5.
+Some of the newly planted shrubs and trees are lack of watering.
+The quality of newly planted standard trees and heavy standard trees are poor.
+The Contractor shall irrigate all the plants and hydroseeded area more frequently and replace all substandard trees or shrubs. - 6.1.24 Damaged trees next to the administration building were still unprotected after being damaged by the adjacent construction activities. - 6.1.25 All transplanted trees were in fair condition except for T848.
 Mal-pruning of transplanted trees has not been rectified.
 Construction material was stockpiled within tree protection zones.
 A statement on the cause of death of tree T925 recorded in the last report is still outstanding.